 ActiveRecord::Base.connection.execute("execute procedure_name")

-But the above line will not return anything it will only execute your procedure, considering everything went OK.
+But the above code will not return anything it will only execute your procedure, considering everything went OK.

 Moreover, it’s not DRY if everytime you have to write that line of code just to call a procedure.